CollierCZ/docs-media/java-rx-sdk-reame.md

 ### Custom query parameters

-It is possible to create custom query parameters in case you need additional information in the URL.
+It is possible to create custom query parameters in case you need more information in the URL.
 This can be useful if you use a proxy and need to log additional information.

-To create custom parameter, implement `IQueryParameter` and use it in combination with the `addParameter` query method.
+To create a custom parameter, implement `IQueryParameter` and use it in combination with the `addParameter` query method.

 ```java
 public static class CustomFilter implements IQueryParameter {